-- In the Layers panel, change the Blend Mode of the grime layer to one that makes the frame look grungy.
-I'm using Overlay. - On the document, hold down the Alt key (Mac: Opt key) and click and drag a duplicate grime to the top of the frame.
+- In the Layers panel, change the Blend Mode of the crop shape layer to one that makes the frame look grungy.
+I'm using Overlay.
+If the blend is too strong, lower the Opacity of the shape layer. - On the document, hold down the Alt key (Mac: Opt key) and click and drag a duplicate crop shape to the top edge of the frame.